Sadaira/AQI-Prediction/README.md

 ## Data Source
-The data used for this project is being retrieved from the []().
+The data used for this project is being retrieved from the []() and []().
 The historical data was retrieved from [here](https://aqicn.org/historical) where you can download CSVs from a specific city or station.

 ## Prediction Problem